 Example: The collection agency obtains a charging order from an Arizona court ordering the website design LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.

 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
-It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
-By making a charging order the exclusive remedy, personal creditors can't take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold.
-This rationale about protecting other LLC owners disappears when the LLC has only one member (owner).
+It prevents personal creditors of an LLC member from being able to take over a debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
+This concern about protecting LLC members from another member's personal creditors disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the charging order remedy.

-Arizona’s LLC law makes no distinction between multi-member and single-member LLCs.
+Arizona’s LLC law does not distinguish between multi-member and single-member LLCs and the remedies available to creditors.
 Thus, it appears that creditors of Arizona SMLLCs are limited to the charging order remedy described above.
-However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
-It's possible that an Arizona court would do the same with SMLLCs in Arizona.
-It is also possible that in some cases the laws of another state would be applied to an Arizona LLC--for example, where an Arizona LLC does business or owns property in another state.
+However, even when the LLC law provides that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
+It's possible that a court in Arizona would do the same; this is an unsettled and evolving area of law.
+It is also possible that in some cases the laws of another state would be applied to a Arizona LLC--for example, where a Arizona LLC does business or owns property in another state.

-To obtain the fullest limited liability possible in all states, an Arizona LLC should have at least two members.
-The second member can be a spouse or relative as long as that person is a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
+If you are really concerned about protecting the assets in your SMLLC against personal creditors, you might want to consider adding another member to your Arizona LLC.
+This will give you more protection in the event you file for bankruptcy, or if you or your LLC become subject to the LLC laws of a state that provide less protection to SMLLCs.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.